-Last week, a major news story broke about all European oil facilities experiencing a cyber attacks.
+Last week, a major news story broke about all European oil facilities experiencing cyber attack.
 Today, I have Liam here, our Senior Consultant to talk about his perspectives on this attack.
-So then what are your thoughts?
+So then what are your thoughts,

-Frankly, it’s always worrying when cyber attacks start targeting parts of national infrastructure, especially things that have massive knock-on effects throughout the rest of common business.
-And the oil industry and certainly, certainly a business that, unfortunately, does have a lot of these knock-on effects as well. cyberattacks such as these are becoming more commonplace.
-And as I said before, it’s just becoming more and more likely that people are going to start to be targeted.
-I think a lot of the industries that have fallen slightly behind on their proactive security, are starting to feel the effects of that as a threat actors or even scripted he sang in basements, all around the United Kingdom in the globe, are a finding that of having more and more success with launching these kinds of very damaging attacks
+Frankie, it's always worrying when cyber attacks start targeting parts of parts of national infrastructure, especially things that have massive knock on effects throughout the rest of the rest of common business.
+And the oil industry and certainly, certainly a business that, unfortunately does have a lot of these knock on effects as well. cyberattacks such as these are becoming more commonplace.
+And as I said before, it's it's just becoming more and more likely that people are going to be start to be targeted.
+I think a lot of the industries that have fallen slightly behind on their proactive security, are starting to feel the effects of that as a threat actors or even scripted he sang in basements, all around the United Kingdom in the globe, are a finding that of having more and more success with with launching these kinds of very damaging attacks.

 So for small businesses, obviously, this is a massive issue.
 So what advice could you give small businesses out there to stay safe?

-So in terms of every day, what can people like me, what can individuals do every day to keep safe?
+So in terms of every day, what can what can people like me, what can individuals do every day to keep safe?

-A lot of the onus does, unfortunately, fall on IT security teams, especially when you’re dealing with this kind of sophisticated ransomware attack.
-But everyday people can ensure they’re following efficient training that is being provided at work, or even if you’re not being provided work.
-First of all, ask for some, the secondary, just make sure you’re not clicking on any attachments.
-We do regularly provide training ourselves here for businesses, and you’d be amazed about how, how common it is for people to click on links and just actually credentials into data portals.
-So making sure that first of all the IT security teams need to be making sure they’re trying to block as many of these things as possible, using mail filtering, and other security tools like that.
-But also, you have a bit of a kind of personal responsibility to make sure that you’re not going to engage inefficiently, you are checking emails that are receiving both at work and in your personal life are legitimate.
-And you’re not facilitating any of these attacks.
+A lot of the onus does unfortunately fall on IT security teams, especially when you're dealing with these kind of sophisticated ransomware attacks.
+But everyday people can ensure they're following efficient training that are being provided at work, or even if you're not being provided work.
+First of all, ask for some, the secondary, just make sure you're not clicking on any attachments.
+We do regularly provide training ourselves here for businesses, and you'd be amazed about how, how common it is for people to click on links and just actually credentials into data portals.
+So making sure that first of all the IT security teams need to be making sure they're trying to block as many as these things as possible, using mail filtering, and other security tools like that.
+But also, you have a bit of a kind of personal responsibility to make sure that you're not going to engage in efficient, you are checking emails that are receiving both at work and in your personal life are legitimate.
+And you're not facilitating any of these attacks.